mountainflo/rviz_sandbox/evaluation.md

 * depth-camera data
 * ...

+For detailed description of the display types see: [http://wiki.ros.org/rviz/DisplayTypes](http://wiki.ros.org/rviz/DisplayTypes)

 ### 3. Advantages of using RVIZ

 **3.1 Tf package**

 The *tf package* lets the user keep track of multiple coordinate frames over time and their relationship to each other.
-It supports easy transformation from one coordinate frame to an other.
+It supports easy transformations from one coordinate frame to an other.

 With tf you can go back in time.
 For example if you want to go to the pose the car had two seconds ago.
 This is possible because each pose in tf is identifiable by a timestamp and a id.

 **3.2 Rosbag**

-With *rosbag* you can record data which is published over ROS.
-At a later time the data can be played back.
+With *rosbag* you can record the data which is published over ROS.
+Rosbag creates a compact .bag-file.
+At a later time the file can be played back.
 This is a useful debugging feature especially if you have not the possibility to view the data in realtime.

 **3.3 URDF**